 After you have completed these steps, your BIOS will now have the PCIe slot as the primary display output.
 You can now boot up your system and test the games.

-If the issue has still not been resolved, chances are that some hardware-level problems are causing it.
+If the issue has not been resolved, some hardware-level problems are likely causing it.